Three Chain Road

 Three Chain Road is the second studio album by Australian musical artist, Lee Kernaghan.
-It was released in August 1993 and peaked at number 35 in February 1994.
+It was released in August 1993 and peaked at number 35 in May 1994.
+The title refers to the road reserve width of three chains (one chain = 22 yards) of many main roads in Australia.

 The album won the ARIA Award for Best Country Album at the ARIA Music Awards of 1994.
 It was certified double platinum in 1998.